Frankfort wins state title for the first time since 1988, beats Independence 8-0

 Lynch threw a complete-game shutout, allowing three hits and two walks with seven strikeouts.

 "He's special.
 I always use a statement, great players make great plays in great situations," Miller said.
-"He's a big time player and made big time plays in big time situtations."
+"He's a big-time player and made big-time plays in big-time situations."

-Hare and Orndorf led Frankfort with two hits, Hare driving in three RBIs.
+Hare and Orndorf led Frankfort with two hits, and Hare had RBIs.

 Independence used two pitchers and both struggled to find the zone.